Life is Good - When you are able to beat days when you feel bad!

 When I realised this, I instantly felt better.
 I understood where the problems were.
 When we understand the problem areas, the rest is much easier.

-So I decided to become more focussed in trying to reach my potential, and drew up a plan of what I needed do.
+So I decided to become more focused in trying to reach my potential and drew up a plan of what I needed to do.
 But this was just one part of the story - I still felt that something was missing.

 And then I learned this.

 Many people believe that in order to do something, we need to be in a good mood, feel motivated, with high energy, and self-discipline.
 But it is actually the other way around.